Amy Casey Cooks

 • Bisquick ~ Pick up this pre-mixed baking mix in the baking aisle of the grocery store.

-• dipping sauces ~ It's always fun to dunk meatballs in sauces.
-Try my Fresh Basil Hummus, Cilantro Lime Dressing, ranch dip or blue cheese dip.
+• Dipping sauces ~ It's always fun to dunk meatballs in sauces.
+Try my 5 Minute Dill Dip, Cilantro Lime Dressing, ranch dip or blue cheese dip.

 Ground pork sausage, shredded cheese in a bowl with Bisquick.